rjkviegas/skills-workshops/week-4/databases_2/COACH_INSTRUCTIONS.md

 3. Daily Ratings `belong_to` a student.
 Correspondingly, Students `have_many` Daily Ratings.

+## Alternative Approach

+Ran this workshop using an alternative approach with April 2019 - they all made good progress and most teams managed to model a database including many-to-many relationships.

+### Starter

+No change, follow the starter as detailed above.

+### Main (45 minutes)

+Randomly group the cohort into 6 teams.
+Each team will have a 'slice' of the whiteboard wall to work on.

+Ask the teams to use half of the whiteboard to diagram the user stories using CRC cards, and the other half to model a database.

+Give the teams the first user story, and set a timer for 5 minutes so they can diagram out this user story (CRC and database).

+After 5 minutes are up, ask them to look at the other groups work, and then share the next user story.
+Repeat until all the stories have been shared.

+The breaks are a good time to check the direction of the teams, and it's a good idea to check in with the teams to give them a chance to ask questions and correct their approach if needed.
+I also told teams when they were heading in the right direction.

+Stories could be printed and shared, or shared on the projector, but it is important to only share one story at a time with the teams.

+### Plenary

+Collaboratively review the suggested solution, and compare it to the work they did.
+Give a chance for questions and discussion.

 ## Gotchas

 - Students do not need to store the average rating: they can calculate that in the model layer, given all the ratings they ever made.